JojiiOfficial/Matrix-Grep-Bot/README.md

 ```
 then fill the json with your data and save it.
 Then start the bot again.
 Thats it.
 <br>
-Note: `If a password is given, the config removes it and replace the token with the token of the give user`
+Note: `If a password is given, the config removes it and replace the token with the token of the given user`

 ## Usage
 Invite the bot to a room.
 It will join automatically.
 Then reply on a message with <br>`!grep <search pattern>` or `! grep <search pattern>` <br>